- Access Port Protection (APPROTECT)

 - GitHub fork

 A satellite navigation system with global coverage.
 The system provides signals from space transmitting positioning and timing data to GNSS receivers, which use this data to determine location.

 A satellite-based radio navigation system that provides its users with accurate location and time information over the globe.

-Standardized communication between the host stack and the controller (the Bluetooth IC).
+Standardized communication between the host stack (for example, a PC or mobile phone OS) and the controller (the Bluetooth IC).
 This standard allows the host stack or controller IC to be swapped with minimal adaptation.

 A semiconductor chip consisting of fabricated transistors, resistors, and capacitors.